Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Interpolation conditions for linear operators

-\begin{theorem}[{$\LOS{\mu}{L}$}-interpolation conditions] Let $X \in \Rd{d}{N}$, $Y\in \Rd{d}{N}$ and {$-\infty < \mu \leq L < \infty$}. \\
+\begin{theorem}[{$\LOS{\mu}{L}$}-interpolation conditions] Let $X \in \Rd{d}{N}$, $Y\in \Rd{d}{N}$, and {$-\infty < \mu \leq L < \infty$}.

-$(X,Y)$ is {$\LOS{\mu}{L}$}-interpolable if, and only if, \end{theorem} \commentsH{\todo[inline]{\textbf{A discuter:} Mettre la dimension des $X,Y,U,V$ dans Theorems \ref{th:int_cond_non_sym}, \ref{th:int_cond_sym} et Corollary \ref{th:int_cond_skewsym}?}} It is important that the conditions only involve the scalar products between the columns of $(X~U)$ and $(Y~V)$ for {$\LO{L}$} and columns of $(X~Y)$ for {$\LOT{L}$} and {$\LOS{\mu}{L}$} and that they are correspond to convex, semidefinite-representable constraints on the Gram matrices of scalar products.
+$(X,Y)$ is {$\LOS{\mu}{L}$}-interpolable if, and only if, \end{theorem} Crucially, these conditions only involve the scalar products between the columns of $(X~U)$ and $(Y~V)$ for {$\LO{L}$} and columns of $(X~Y)$ for {$\LOT{L}$} and {$\LOS{\mu}{L}$}, and they are convex semidefinite-representable constraints on the Gram matrices of these scalar products.

 Several additional observations can be made about these conditions.
 First of all, in Theorem \ref{th:int_cond_non_sym}, the condition $X^TV = Y^T U$ is related to the fact that $X$ and $Y$ are linked by the same matrix (but transposed) as $U$ and $V$.
 Similarly, in Theorem \ref{th:int_cond_sym} (resp.
 Corollary \ref{th:int_cond_skewsym}) $X^TY = Y^T X$ (resp. $X^TY = -Y^TX$) is related to the symmetry (resp. skew-symmetry) of the operator.
 Furthermore, a product $X^TX$ is always symmetric positive semidefinite.
 Finally, in the nonsymmetric and skew-symmetric cases, $Y^T Y \preceq L^2 X^TX$ is related to the ``maximal amplification" of $X^T X$ through $M^TM$, which produces $Y^TY$, that cannot be larger than $L^2 X^TX$.
-In the symmetric case, the situation is a bit more sophisticated due to the presence of a nonzero lower bound on the eigenvalues, therefore, we have $Y=QX$ which cannot be ``lower" than $\mu X$ nor ``greater" than $L X$.\\
+In the symmetric case, the situation is a bit more sophisticated due to the presence of a nonzero lower bound on the eigenvalues, therefore, we have $Y=QX$ which cannot be ``lower" than $\mu X$ nor ``greater" than $L X$.